Kata Sarka Photos: See The Former Miss Hungary Who Claimed Donald Trump Propositioned Her In A Moscow Hotel

 — CoCo Meshelle (@cocomeshelle) January 15, 2017

 Kata Sarka’s story is strikingly similar to a number of women who came forward during the summer of 2016 claiming that Trump acted in a sexually inappropriate manner.
-The women came forward after the emergency of a 2005 Access Hollywood video in which Trump appeared to brag about sexually assaulting women.
+The women came forward after the emergence of a 2005 Access Hollywood video in which Trump appeared to brag about sexually assaulting women.

 Those claims led to a sharp drop in the polls for Donald Trump, but he ultimately recovered and defeated Hillary Clinton in a stunning finish to the 2016 presidential election.
 The women who leveled sexual assault and sexual misconduct allegations against Trump have remained largely silent since then.